sura0111/writtenMongolianKeyboard/README.md

 ```

 ## Limitations
-This library is currently only working on the textarea, and input tags.
+- Works on only textarea and input tag elements.
 Content editable elements are not available.
+- Only tested on Chrome Browser